 The latest actuarial review of the TPS was carried out as at 31 March 2020.
 The valuation report was published by the Department for Education the Department in October 2023.
-The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with notional investments held at the valuation date) of £222 billion giving a notional past service deficit of £40 billion.
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with notional investments held at the valuation date) of £222 billion giving a notional past service deficit of £40 billion (compared to £22 billion in the 2016 valuation).

-As a result of the valuation, new employer contribution rates were set at 28.6% of pensionable pay from April 2024 onwards (compared to 23.68% from 2019-20).
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2023-24 academic year.
+As a result of the valuation, new employer contribution rates were set at 28.6% of pensionable pay from April 2024 onwards (compared to 23.68% from 2018/9).